jamescommons/rowhammer/rowhammer.md

 ![A series of diagrams explaining how a capacitor is charged and discharged](capacitor.jpeg)

 The diagrams above describe simple circuits that charge and discharge a capacitor with capacitance $C$.
-To charge a capacitor, one needs to apply a voltage accross its plates, which we can think of as connecting the capacitor to a battery.
+To charge a capacitor, one needs to apply a voltage across its plates, which we can think of as connecting the capacitor to a battery.
 When we do this, negative charges will flow to the top plate of the capacitor and positive charges will flow to the bottom plate.
 The total charge $Q$ on the bottom plate is given by $Q = CV$.
 This means